MtGambelOak/MountGambelOak/README.md

 ## Responsive design notes
 - Layouts are mobile-first: base styles assume a single-column flow and scale up via `@media (min-width: …)` rules in each page/component stylesheet (e.g., `home.css`, `projects.css`).
-- The site header collapses into a toggleable menu when space runs out; `header-menu.js` measures the layout with `ResizeObserver`/`requestAnimationFrame` so the nav only collapses when necessary.
+- The site header relies on CSS flex layouts: brand/theme controls sit above the nav links on small screens and expand inline automatically on wider viewports—no JS needed.
 - Blog/project grids rely on CSS Grid `auto-fit` patterns so cards wrap cleanly across breakpoints without extra scripting.
 - Typography and spacing make use of `clamp()` and responsive units where needed to keep text comfortable on phones and widescreens.